-The standard requires that the memorandum supporting the certification include a detailed explanation of the data sources and review performed by the actuary prior to making the certification and also requires a description of the credibility of the experience data.
+The standard requires that the triennial memorandum supporting the certification include a detailed explanation of the data sources and review performed by the actuary prior to making the certification and requires a description of the credibility of the experience data.
 This information must be provided for all data the actuary uses to support the certification.
-The reviewing actuary required the memorandum include this level of detail.
+Obtaining this level of detail required follow-up from the reviewing actuary in some cases.
+This issue was less frequent in the 2019 initial submissions than in 2018.